distribution/distribution/README.md

 * Hack/roll their own on top of healthy open-source components
 * Implement their own home made solution through good specs, and solid extensions mechanism.

-## More about Registry 2.0

-The new registry implementation provides the following benefits:

-- faster push and pull
-- new, more efficient implementation
-- simplified deployment
-- pluggable storage backend
-- webhook notifications

-For information on upcoming functionality, please see [ROADMAP.md](ROADMAP.md).

 ### Who needs to deploy a registry?